zalando/postgres-operator/docs/reference/operator_parameters.md

   This option is global for an operator object, and can be overwritten by `enableShmVolume` parameter from Postgres manifest.
 The default is `true`.

+* **enable_pgversion_env_var**
+  With newer versions of Spilo, it is preferable to use `PGVERSION` pod environment variable instead of the setting `postgresql.bin_dir` in the `SPILO_CONFIGURATION` env variable.
+This option instructs operator if the newer way of specifying the version is to be used.
+Using both ways produces identical results.
+However, the newer way may break old Spilo images.
+Use at your own discretion.
+The default is `false`.

 * **workers**
   number of working routines the operator spawns to process requests to create/update/delete/sync clusters concurrently.
 The default is `4`.